firstdraft/appdev-lessons/lessons/ad2-getting-started.md

 In here we have some HTML and we have some embedded Ruby.
 This is empty right now.
 This is coming back with an empty array, so it's not doing anything.
 But once we add some movies, that will [00:59:30] create a table row per movie in the form that's not working is this form right here where when we fill out this form, it's going to go to this url.

 It's using a method of post, which is the key part here.
-This is something we learned sort of towards the end of app dev one.
-There's different http verbs they're called and we started out in app dev one using Get for Everything.
+This is something we learned sort of towards the end of AD1.
+There's different http verbs they're called and we started out in AD1 using Get for Everything.
 [01:00:00] Then we evolved to using post when we were adding or updating records or demeaning records sometimes because if we wanted to do something like a file upload or if we have some sensitive information like passwords, we don't want to use get, because it'll put the password right in the query string and the url.

 It'll be visible to people who are spying.
 Whereas Post puts all of the inputs into a different part of the request so that they're not visible and you can have file uploads [01:00:30] and you can have anything you want and you can have arbitrary length.
 Uh, and we switched to post for that reason.
 Okay.
 With what I just went over before we resolve this error here where I try to create a movie and I get this author history token, can anybody think of any questions about the route controller action view flow or any HTML or any Ruby, anything basically that was involved with displaying this page [01:01:00] here?